Article

 Knowing what to look out for is key

-Check the website of the firm you're contacting - the URL (website address) may give you a clue, but some scammers use 'NFU' or 'NFUM' within their URL to try to trick you.
+Check the website of the firm you're contacting - the URL (website address) may give you a clue, but some companies use 'NFU' or 'NFUM' within their URL to try to trick you.
 Our correct URL is:

 www.nfumutual.co.uk